Propok19/Propok19/README.md

 ### Hi there 👋
+### I`m currently learning Python and trying to use it in my thesis. 🔭
+### In the future I`d like to work with computer vision as a Python-programmer, or try to work as a DevOps engineer. 🌱
+### I like learning new things and self-improving, so I am sure that everything mentioned above – will not be a problem for me. 😄
 <!--
 **Propok19/Propok19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.